Trading in some of the most common cryptocurrencies; no need for a cryptocurrency wallet

 8. Example cryptocurrency CFD trade

 You believe that the price of ether USD will rise and want to benefit from that movement by buying 10 CFDs on Ether USD.
-The current price of 1 CFD is $300.
+Let us assume that the current price of 1 CFD is $400.

 If, instead of rising, the price of Ether USD falls by $10, you will suffer a loss of $100 (10 x $10).